LegitKnots/Prox-Kiox/README.md

 ``apt-get install -y openbox firefox-esr xinit``

-Before we start the process and run the window manager and FireFox, we want to create a script that will automatically run the start script upon login.
-We can first create the file with the following command and then nano into it.
+An easy way to beable to call this script whenever is by creating a bash command We first need to create the file that houses the script with the following command and then nano into it.

-``touch /etc/profile.d/prox-kiox.sh && nano /etc/profile.d/prox-kiox.sh``
+``touch /usr/bin/prox-kiox && nano /usr/bin/prox-kiox``

-The following code should be place in the file
+The following code should be placed in the file

 ```
 #!/bin/bash

-# Function to check if a process is running
-is_process_running() {
-  pgrep "$1" > /dev/null
-}

-if  is_process_running "firefox-esr"; then
+if pgrep -x "firefox-esr" >/dev/null; then
     clear
-  echo "Prox-Kiox already running"
+    echo "Priox-Kiox already running"
-  return 1
+    return 0
 fi

 profile_dir=$(find "$HOME/.mozilla/firefox/" -name "*.default-esr" -type d)